Alaska Marijuana Laws

 Alaska marijuana law allows residents and visitors 21 years and older to buy marijuana, use it on private property, and give it to others in small amounts.
 Possession of up to an ounce is legal for adults over 21.

-Possession of between one and four ounces is allowed at home under court rulings but not under Ballot Measure 2, the law that legalized marijuana.
-Possession of between one and four ounces in public is a misdemeanor with maximum a penalty of one year in jail and $10,000 in fines.
+Possession of between 1 and 4 ounces is allowed at home under court rulings but not under Ballot Measure 2, the law that legalized marijuana.
+Possession of between 1 and 4 ounces in public is a misdemeanor with maximum a penalty of 1 year in jail and $10,000 in fines.

-Possession of more than four ounces is a felony with a maximum penalty of five years in prison and $50,000 in criminal fines.
-Possession of any amount within 500 feet of a school or recreation center carries a penalty of up to five years in prison and up to $50,000 in fines.
-But defendants accused of possession in a school zone may raise an affirmative defence at trial if the marijuana was kept entirely within a private home.
+Possession of more than 4 ounces is a felony with a maximum penalty of 5 years in prison and $50,000 in criminal fines.
+Possession of any amount within 500 feet of a school or recreation center carries a penalty of up to 5 years in prison and up to $50,000 in fines.
+However, defendants accused of possession in a school zone may raise an affirmative defence at trial if the marijuana was kept entirely within a private home.

 Public consumption remains a civil offense and carries a $100 fine.